Load data using SQL

 You can use either the load data wizard or SQL to create a database, engine, and then load data.

 For more information on how to register, create a database and engine using the Firebolt Workspace, see the Get Started guide.
 To create an engine using SQL, use CREATE ENGINE.
 You can check how many engines are defined in your current account using SHOW ENGINES.
 For more information and examples of how to create engines, see Work with engines using DDL.
 To create a database, use CREATE DATABASE.
-You can check how many databases are defined in your current account using SHOW DATABASES.
+You can check how many databases (i.e., catalogs) are defined in your current account using SHOW CATALOGS.
 Next, log into the Firebolt Workspace and enter SQL into the script tab in the SQL Editor.

 The following code examples show different workflows based on need and complexity: